greemo/mysql-ha-pacemaker-semisync/README.md

 This is a vagrant deployable mysql semisynchronous HA setup with pacemaker as the cluster manager.

+It uses udp unicast and corosync encryption as default, but can be configured however you want.

 Read the provisioning/README.md as well.

 To run: